guilhermegarcia86/kafka-series/register/README.md

-# Register (under construction)
+# Register

-That app has the responsability of register data from users.
+That app has the responsability of send data from users.

 ## Build
 ```bash